British Parking Association: Safer Parking Scheme

-The association manages the "Safer Parking Scheme" (formerly the Secured Car Parks Award) on behalf of the Association of Chief Police Officers (ACPO).
-The purpose of the scheme is to raise the standard of safety, security, design and operation of UK car parks.
+The association manages the "Safer Parking Scheme" (formerly the Secured Car Parks Award) on behalf of the Police Crime Prevention Initiatives Ltd. The purpose of the scheme is to raise the standard of safety, security, design and operation of UK car parks.
 Car parks that are found to meet the criteria set down by the scheme are awarded the Park Mark Safer Parking Award.
 The award is made after inspection by an accredited assessor and is subject to re-assessment every 2 years.

 The Park Mark award may be granted to both council and privately operated car parks.
-In 2014 the Scheme celebrated its 10th Anniversary since becoming the Safer Parking Scheme.
+In 2014 the Scheme celebrated its 10th anniversary since becoming the Safer Parking Scheme.

 Private parking enforcement

 Advice and guidance for motorists parking on private land can be found on various websites including the BPA, Know Your Parking Rights, Citizens Advice and POPLA.
 Website forums such as Pepipoo and moneysavingexpert also debate the issues.